 Now, if you have found yourself in this ordeal, you can easily unbrick your OnePlus 8/8 Pro using the MSMDownload tool.
 It is a low-level flashing utility that is used by OnePlus (and its parent company Oppo) to carry out flashing on their devices internally.

-However, the tool was leaked for almost about every OnePlus device in the past and is now available for the OnePlus 8 and OnePlus 8 Pro as well, all thanks to some awesome members of the community.
+However, the tool was leaked for almost every OnePlus device in the past and is now available for the OnePlus 8 and OnePlus 8 Pro as well, all thanks to some awesome members of the community.

 How does it work?